wiselstorm/Working-with-strings/README.md

 - 👋 Hi, I’m @wiselstorm
-- 👀 I’m interested in ...Python
+- 👀 I’m interested in ...C
 - 🌱 I’m currently learning ...
-Python,German
+C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...timi.nidorfer@gmail.com
+- 📫 How to reach me ...timotej.nidorfer@gmail.com

 <!---
 wiselstorm/wiselstorm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.